Your Recovery Pathway

 Plan your recovery and set positive goals

 Often, before treatment, your mind will be anxious and pre-occupied with thoughts of the actual procedure.
 It is essential that you look beyond this, and plan for your recovery.
 Speak with your family, and explain what activities you might need help with.
 You might like to arrange for a friend or family member who lives a distance away to come and see you 6 or 7 weeks after your surgery.
-This will be an incentive, and something to look forward to post-treatment.
+This will be an incentive and something to look forward to post-treatment.

 Move into a routine

 One of the most reliable ways to keep your mood stable is to get moving.
-Exercise whenever your healthcare provider says you can, even it you start out just shuffling down the hospital corridor.
-After surgery you don’t want to overdo it, but encouraging yourself to keep moving at a slow and steady rate will help you recover the right way.
+Exercise whenever your healthcare provider says you can, even if you start out just shuffling down the hospital corridor.
+After surgery, you don’t want to overdo it, but encouraging yourself to keep moving at a slow and steady rate will help you recover the right way.
 Many people find that keeping some sort of routine is very helpful for staying positive during recovery, too.
 Routines can include whatever keeps your spirits up, provided you have your healthcare providers’ okay!